sucksido/SuccessPhonebookApp/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

-## npm install angular-in-memory-web-api - save-dev for strong data locally
+## npm install angular-in-memory-web-api - save-dev for storing data locally